CartoDB/carto-selfhosted/customizations/README.md

 > :warning: You can only set one provider at a time.

-### Requirements
+#### General Requirements

 - You need to create 3 buckets in your preferred Cloud provider:
   - Import Bucket
   - Client Bucket
-  - Thumbnails Bucket
+  - Thumbnails Bucket. ℹ️**NOTE:** This bucket needs to be public for some features to work correctly.
+Custom branding logo and custom images for markers won't work properly unless this bucket is public ℹ️

 > There's no name constraints

 > :warning: Map thumbnails storage objects (.png files) can be configured to be `public` (default) or `private`.
 In order to change this, set `WORKSPACE_THUMBNAILS_PUBLIC="false"` (see the examples below).
 For the default configuration to work, the bucket must allow public objects/blobs.
+Remember that customization assets, like logos or custom markers will only work if the bucket is public.

 - CORS configuration: Thumbnails and Import buckets require having the following CORS headers.
   - Allowed origins: `*`